He would not leave his mother behind.

-“We should kill you here,” Drefan replied, though not with the force those words should have suggested.
+“We should kill you here,” Drefan replied, though not with the force those words implied.

 “There is no need to kill them,” a man’s deep voice boomed in the distance, “I have his Permission.
 I have my Permission as well.”

 To conceal his surprise at hearing a voice he could not at first place, Agon turned quickly.
-Just a few paces behind him, he discovered a relatively rotund man with an auburn beard flecked with gray.
-He was walking forward as if emerging from behind the tree.
-He recognized the man from the woods outside Bearna.
-Now that Agon could see the man’s face, he was certain he had seen him when he himself was very young.
+Just a few paces behind him, he discovered the mysterious stranger and saw him clearly for the first time.
+A big man, his reddish beard and unkempt brown hair flecked with gray, he strode forward as if emerging from the tree.
+Studying the man’s face, Agon realized he had first seen him when he was very young.

-The heavyset man walked with an awkward gait, shambling from side to side.
-Away in the distance, Agon thought he could see a horse running free.
+The heavyset man walked with a slightly awkward gait, shambling a bit from side to side.
+In the distance, Agon was certain he saw a horse running free.

 “Who are you?” snapped Drefan.

 “Aræfnis?”
-Céogan asked, looking up.
-“Did you say her name is . . .“
+Céogan asked, looking up, his eyes rounded, his jaw agape.
+“Did you say her name…“

 “I have no interest in lamb stew,” snapped Drefan, interrupting his comrade and turning to Beorgan.
 “If this overseer sent you to accompany them, why were you not with them?”